 What have you discovered about Columbus that makes it great?

 I'm still discovering Columbus.
 To be honest I spend so much time doing school work and working that I haven't had a ton of time to explore many places outside of my placement school and campus.
 I have visited the Columbus Zoo and I'm going to Cedar Point at the end of this month.
 I have heard that Columbus is the food capital of the world so I've slowly started to discover my favorite places to eat as well as new places to discover.

-What advice do you have for students considering ad MEd from Ohio State?
+What advice do you have for students considering an MEd from Ohio State?

-Anyone interested in learning more about this program should contact Cesar Seguil in the Department of Teaching and Learning.
-He is the Director of Academic Services and he was a huge help when I was researching this project.
-He took the time to answer all of my questions and pointed me the right person to speak to in order to find out more.
+Anyone interested in learning more about this program should contact Academic Services in the Department of Teaching and Learning.
+They were a huge help when I was researching this project and took the time to answer all of my questions and pointed me to the right person to speak to in order to find out more.
 I also spoke to Dr. Francis Troyan.
 He was able to give me more insight on the program.